Back to top

 The John Martin edition includes a full list of artists and engravers, including some Very Big Names: Constable.
 Landseer.
 Copley Fielding.
 I’ve shown the pictures as originally printed, immediately above the stanzas they illustrate.

-In addition to Martin’s 33 engravings—title page plus one for each stanza—I’ve incorporated the illustrations from two other editions:
+In addition to Martin’s 33 engravings—title page plus one for each stanza—I’ve incorporated the illustrations from two later editions:

-The cover image at the top of this page is also Crowell.
+The cover of the Crowell edition is shown above.
 Mostly.
 Some libraries have a “do not cover up content” rule with regard to placing stickers on books.
-The libraries that own the Crowell edition of Gray’s Elegy do not—or, at least, didn’t at the time their respective copies were catalogued.
-So the cover image shown here is a composite of two different copies, from two different libraries.
+The libraries that own this particular book do not—or, at least, didn’t at the time their respective copies were acquisitioned.
+So the image you see is a composite of the abovenamed two different copies.

 A COUNTRY CHURCH-YARD.